Yarra Plenty Regional Library: Watsonia Library

 Watsonia Library is one of three libraries in the City of Banyule.

 It was built by the former Shire of Diamond Valley and opened in November 1988.
 It was designed by architect Mr Peter Hirst.
 A renovation and extension took place in 2002 which included a new children's area, quiet study reading space, areas for accessing information technology and a community meeting area.
 A public art installation was also commissioned by the City of Banyule.
 The Wings of the Waa Mojety (Crow) was installed on the library building by the artist, Andrea Tomaselli.
 It represents the Wurundjeri people, the native custodians of the land as well as music, and other symbols of educational and social art forms.
 A multimedia artwork: "Unrestricted Under the Sea" was also produced and installed in front of the meeting room.
 The piece was a result of a partnership between YPRL, Banyule City Council and Neami, an organisation that provides a mental health support service.
 A Japanese courtyard garden was installed in June 2012.
 In 2015, a further refurbishment took place which included the addition of a lab bar where library users can access free Wi-Fi, new carpet, shelving and furnishings, an updated children's library, interior and exterior painting and improved access to public computers.
 Watsonia library hosts a seed library which was installed in early 2021.
+In 2024/2025 the library has been impacted by the Watsonia Town Square development.

 Whittlesea Library

 The Whittlesea Community Activity Centre and Library was officially opened on Saturday 18 October 2015.
-Whittlesea Library was funded by the City of Whittlesea and a grant from the Victorian State Government's Living Libraries infrastructure program.
+The library is one of five libraries in the City of Whittlesea Whittlesea Library was funded by the City of Whittlesea and a grant from the Victorian State Government's Living Libraries infrastructure program.
 The library is 250 sqm and supports a collection of about 19,000 items.
 Special features of the building include a children's outdoor reading space, a reading lounge with a gas log fire and a media area designed for teenagers The Centre includes meeting rooms and the main Memorial hall which can seat up to 200 people.
 The hall includes four Victorian Ash Architectural Trusses spanning 13 meters long.
+In 2016 Whittlesea Library was the first public library in Australia to use an interactive robot to connect aged care and house-bound residents.
+It featured an iPad mounted on a telescopic pole.